 Both GMAT and GRE scores are valid for 5 years after the test date.

-Quantitative sections of both the exams are based on high-school level concepts in algebra, arithmetic, geometry and data interpretation.
+Quantitative sections of both exams are based on high-school-level concepts in algebra, arithmetic, geometry and data interpretation.
 However, the difficulty level and variation of GMAT’s quant is slightly higher than GRE’s.

 GRE costs you USD 205 whereas GMAT’s test fee is slightly higher-USD 250.